git-lfs/git-lfs/CONTRIBUTING.md

 would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+* Explain the rationale for your change in the pull request.
+You can often use part of a good commit message as a starting point.

 ## Building